dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 ## 4.2 Sensor configuration "Device-Config"

 Now click on the tab *"Device Config"* at the top.
 The parameters of the
-sensor can now be seen.
+sensor can be seen now.

 *Fig. 33*: Configuration of the sensor
                     ![Figure 33](Hardware/Fotos/bedienung_5.png)